 With the shock and sadness that greeted the news of artist Mac Miller’s death yesterday, Vent Founder Freddie Cocker articulates his emotion at the news, the impact Mac had on his music education and his personal life and why this should be a turning point in the conversation around mental health.
-This article will delve into some of Mac’s best work, the honesty and bravery he showed in talking openly about his mental health struggles and the addictions which consumed him.
 We hope to capture the essence of what made Mac Miller great and why his death is such a massive loss to music and the world.

 We must preface this article by stating that although speculation has been made around the cause of Mac’s death, we cannot assume anything or make claims as facts until the autopsy has been completed in respect to Mac’s family and friends.

 Every person’s death which is linked to mental health affects me much more since I started Vent.
 Every person’s passing cuts through me in a multi-faceted way it didn’t use to previously.